Content []

 Incense Drying Process

 a.
-The ideal time to explore this village
+The ideal time to explore this incense village hanoi

 A great time to explore Quang Phu Cau sticky incense village in Hanoi is during the summer, lasting from May to September.
 During this season, the climate is wonderful with sunny days, creating the perfect environment for the incense drying process.
 On these days, drying incense is one of the main tasks in incense production.
 The bouquets of incense look like giant flowers under the bright sunlight.
 The village comes alive with vibrant colors as the streets are decorated with gracefully shaped dried incense sticks.